mokshadharma/llm-instructions/ed-non-interactive-guide.md

 .
 ```

 This ensures you don't accidentally append to the wrong list if line numbers have shifted.
-If line 83 does not contain "Keys", the script fails safely.
+If line 83 does not contain "Keys", the assertion prints an error and ed exits with non-zero status - but **the subsequent commands still execute**.
+To prevent this, use separate ed invocations: one for the assertion (with `Q`), and only run the edit if the assertion passed.

 **Warning: `q` vs `Q` when testing assertions**